|The Frankfurt-Tipp rating:|

-It should be a harmonious, beautiful family celebration when Alba (Stefania Sandrelli) and Pietro (Ivano Marescotti) invite you to their golden wedding on the picturesque island of Ischia.
-But after all the guests are still striving for harmony in the beginning, the first tensions quickly arise.
-Son Carlo (Pierfrancesco Favino) gets to feel the bad sides of the jealousy of his wife Ginerva (Carolina Crescentini) as his ex Elettra (Valeria Solarino) was invited to the celebration.
-Sara (Sabrina Impacciatore), the daughter of the hosts, desperately tries to maintain the image of a happy marriage, while her husband Diego (Giampaolo Morelli) can't leave the island fast enough to travel to Paris to see his lover.
-And Sara's brother Paolo (Stefano Accorsi) uses the celebration to start a hanky-panky with his cousin Isabella (Elena Cucci).
-These are just a few of the seething hot spots of conflict that threaten to break out completely when the entire festival society is stuck by a storm on Ischia…
+It's supposed to be a harmonious, beautiful family celebration when Alba (Stefania Sandrelli) and Pietro (Ivano Marescotti) invite guests to their golden wedding anniversary on the picturesque island of Ischia.
+But after all the guests initially strive for harmony, the first tensions soon arise.
+Son Carlo (Pierfrancesco Favino) gets to feel the bad side of his wife Ginerva's (Carolina Crescentini) jealousy, as his ex Elettra (Valeria Solarino) has also been invited to the celebration.
+Meanwhile, Sara (Sabrina Impacciatore), the daughter of the hosts, tries desperately to maintain the image of a happy marriage, while her husband Diego (Giampaolo Morelli) can't get off the island fast enough to travel to Paris to see his mistress.
+And Sara's brother Paolo (Stefano Accorsi) uses the celebration to start a fling with his cousin Isabella (Elena Cucci).
+These are just a few of the simmering hotbeds of conflict that threaten to erupt full-blown when the entire festive party is stranded by a storm on Ischia.

-The stormy atmosphere, which makes a return trip to the mainland impossible, is also really captivating and becomes something like a character of its own in the story.
-And with the burgeoning love affair between Paolo and Isabella, there is also a real romantic tingling in the action.
-It's all very predictable and well known, but it works really well.
+Even the stormy atmosphere that makes a return trip to the mainland impossible is really engagingly realized and becomes something of a character in its own right in the story.
+And with the budding love affair between Paolo and Isabella, there is some real romantic sparkle to the proceedings.
+It's all very predictable and familiar, but works really well.
 Until after about an hour the whole thing degenerates into emotional chaos and hysterical arguments.
-What was just charming and funny suddenly only seems annoying, exaggerated and extremely exhausting.
+What was charming and funny a moment ago suddenly just seems annoying, over the top and extremely exhausting.

-Sure, the smouldering conflicts must break out, otherwise the film itself would be completely pointless.
-It would only have been nice if Muccino had also translated this aspect of the story with a little more restraint, feeling and not quite so rough humour.
-The problem is that because of this completely exaggerated hysteria some actually very emotional moments lose any credibility.
-So "home is at its best" unfortunately can't keep what the good beginning promises.
-A good cast of actors and some very nice snapshots save the whole thing from a complete collapse, so that at the end it's still enough for a decent "sight worth seeing".
+Sure, the simmering conflicts have to erupt, otherwise the movie itself would be completely pointless.
+It just would have been nice if Muccino had also handled this aspect of the story with a little more restraint, emotion, and not quite so raucous humor.
+The problem is that because of this completely over-the-top hysteria, some actually very emotional moments lose all credibility.
+Thus, Home is the most beautiful at the end, unfortunately, can not keep what the good beginning promises.
+A good ensemble of actors and a few very nicely captured snapshots save the whole thing from the complete collapse, so that it is still enough for a decent viewing value in the end.